 The Vardon Trophy competition was another story as Byron Nelson's fifth place finish at Miami moved him into first place with 473 points.
-Henry Picard dropped down to second place with 461 points.
+Henry Picard slipped down to second place with 461 points.
 Jimmy Thomson was 15th and Ed Dudley finished 18th.
 The top 20 players in each tournament were awarded points.
 The tournament winner received 45 points and the second place finisher earned 25 points each week.
 Points were awarded down to 20th place on a graduated basis.

-There was no Senior PGA Championship that year as the tournament had been moved to Florida in hope for better weather.
+There was no PGA Seniors' Championship that year as the tournament had been moved to Florida in hope for better weather.
 The next tournament was scheduled for January of 1940.

 The Philadelphia Section had a very productive and successful decade in the 1930s.
 At the close of the decade there were twenty-eight Sections and the Philadelphia Section was one of the largest in number of members.
 They had made their mark as club professionals promoting the game of golf and as players they were outstanding locally and nationally.
 The Section members could look back on the last ten years as a period of time when the Section had a number of professionals working in the Section with national playing reputations.
-During the decade Section members won the Masters, U.S. Open, PGA Championship, British Open, Western Open, Canadian Open, the North and South Open, the Vardon Trophy and led the PGA Tour in money winnings.
+During the decade the North and South Open, the Vardon Trophy and led the PGA Tour in money winnings.
 Four Section members played on Ryder Cup teams while employed in the Section.
-Professionals from the Philadelphia Section also won a number of events on the PGA Tour and several state opens.
+Professionals from the Philadelphia Section also won